lrakla/DataCamp-Python-DataScientist-Exploring-Crypto-Market/README.md

 To better understand the growth and impact of Bitcoin and other cryptocurrencies, this project explores the market capitalization of different cryptocurrencies.

 ## Files
-1) data - Market cap of 2018 & 2017 in csv format
+1) data - disney_movies_total_gross.csv
-2) notebook - .ipynb file with EDA on the data
+2) notebook - notebook.ipynb file with EDA on the data

 ## Libraries
 pandas, matplotlib